mikeqfu/pyhelpers/docs/source/quick-start.rst

 .. note::

     `NLTK`_ is also excluded from the installation requirement of PyHelpers.
-Again, if it is not available yet on our system, we should install it to run the following code.
+Again, if it is not available yet on our system, we need to install it to run the following code.

 .. code-block:: python